ilrWebServices/ilr-website/docs/deployment.md

 ## Conceptual Differences Between Environments
 * **Dev** - Dev is the environment where feature branches are tested, and is therefore inherently less stable than test or prod.
 Content added to dev should be considered placeholder, and may be deleted after a reinstall at any time.
 Devel generate is a good way of getting content populated on dev.
-* **Test** - Generally, we will try to use test with the master branch, with the goal of enabling changes without having to reinstall the site.
-Content on stage may get deleted, but generally, the test environment is a good place to enable modules and other updates via hook_update_N, rather than a fresh reinstall of the profile.
+* **Test** - As of Auguest 2014, we have committed to keeping the master branch deployed on test and avoiding reinstalling the site.
+This practice ensures that the content added on staging will remain, and also reinforces the practice of using update hooks to enable features and handling other configuration tasks that could otherwise be handled as a part of the install/reinstall process.
 * **Prod** - Before launch, we will be using prod to stage the new content.
 The plan is to make all necessary changes via update hooks to avoid having to reinstall and re-migrate content.

 ## Deploying to Dev and/or Staging